WGN-TV: Early years (1948–1956)

-WGN-TV began test broadcasts on February 1, 1948, then informally signed on the air on March 6 to broadcast the 1948 Golden Gloves boxing finals from the Chicago Stadium.
+WGN-TV began test broadcasts on February 1, 1948, then informally opened on March 6 to broadcast the 1948 Golden Gloves boxing finals from the Chicago Stadium.
 Regular programming commenced at 7:45 p.m. on April 5, 1948, with a two-hour-long special, WGN-TV Salute to Chicago.
-Airing from WGN Radio's studios at the Tribune Tower's Centennial Building annex in the Magnificent Mile district, the inaugural broadcast included dedicatory speeches from Chicago Tribune editor and publisher Robert R. McCormick, (Note: McCormick was too ill to attend the event himself; consequently, his speech was read at the ceremony by a business associate.)
-Chicago Mayor Martin Kennelly, U.S. Senator Charles W. Brooks, and Governor Dwight Green.
-Performances were led by, among others, musician Dick "Two Ton" Baker, comedian George Gobel, and bandleader Robert Trendler and the WGN Orchestra (WGN's in-house band).
-Afterwards, a film previewed WGN-TV's initial program offerings.
+The station was broadcast from WGN Radio's studios at Tribune Tower's Centennial Building annex in the Magnificent Mile district; the inaugural broadcast included dedicatory speeches from Chicago Tribune editor and publisher Robert R. McCormick, (Note: McCormick was too ill to attend the event himself; consequently, his speech was read at the ceremony by a business associate.)
+Chicago Mayor Martin Kennelly, U.S. Senator Charles W. Brooks, and Governor of Illinois Dwight Green.
+Performances were led by acts including musician Dick "Two Ton" Baker, comedian George Gobel, bandleader Robert Trendler, and the WGN Orchestra (WGN's in-house band).
+Afterward, a film previewed WGN-TV's initial program offerings.
+The next day, the station aired its first spot advertisement, a 15-second Bulova time signal just before 8 p.m.

-WGN-TV was the second commercial television station in both Chicago and Illinois to sign on, with WBKB (channel 4) launching two years earlier.
-Initially, the station operated from the Chicago Daily News Building; its 586 ft transmission tower was based atop the building.
-Originally broadcasting from 2 to 6 p.m. and from 7:30 to 10 p.m. seven days a week, Channel 9 started out as an independent station.
-However, it began carrying programming from DuMont and CBS in the months after its launch.
+WGN-TV was the second commercial television station in Illinois; WBKB (channel 4) had launched two years earlier.
+Initially, WGN-TV operated from the Chicago Daily News Building and its 586 ft transmission tower was atop the building.
+The station originally broadcast from 2 to 6 p.m., and from 7:30 to 10 p.m., seven days a week.
+It was initially an independent station, and began carrying programming from DuMont and CBS a few months after its launch.

-On January 11, 1949, WGN-TV began transmitting network programming over a live coaxial feed originating from New York City; this allowed Channel 9 to be able to carry a regular schedule of CBS and DuMont programs that could be transmitted as they aired in the Eastern Time Zone.
-WBKB-TV assumed primary rights to CBS programming on September 5, 1949; as a result, WGN began dropping many CBS shows from its schedule.
-However, it continued to broadcast programs that WBKB-TV declined to broadcast (eventually being reduced strictly to CBS's weekday morning soap opera block by 1952).
+On January 11, 1949, WGN-TV began transmitting network programming over a live coaxial feed from New York City, allowing it to carry a regular schedule of CBS and DuMont programs that could be transmitted as they aired in the Eastern Time Zone.
+WBKB-TV assumed primary rights to CBS programming on September 5, 1949; as a result, WGN dropped many CBS shows from its schedule.
+It continued to broadcast programs WBKB-TV declined to broadcast, eventually being reduced to CBS's weekday morning soap opera block by 1952.
 During its tenure with DuMont, WGN-TV became one of its major production centers.
-Several DuMont programs were produced from the station's facilities during the late 1940s and the early 1950s, including The Al Morgan Show, Chicago Symphony, Chicagoland Mystery Players, Music From Chicago, The Music Show, They Stand Accused (the first televised courtroom drama program), This is Music, Windy City Jamboree, and Down You Go.
+During the late 1940s and the early 1950s, several DuMont programs, including The Al Morgan Show, Chicago Symphony, Chicagoland Mystery Players, Music From Chicago, The Music Show, They Stand Accused, This is Music, Windy City Jamboree, and Down You Go, were produced at WGN-TV's facilities.